runicscribe/worldbuilding-docs/dae-machina/culture/people/index.md

 **Appearance:** Gold and green scales.
 Exceptionally large and ornate antler-like horns

 Watches over a large valley, and discourages human exploitation and settlement.
+An elemental shapeshifter, has transformed herself into an artificial dryad of the valley.
-One of the eldest living dragons, at about 9,000 years old, predating the arrival of Ael on Quon Xi.
+One of the eldest extant dragons, at about 50,000 (perhaps much older - 200 - 300 mill?) years old, predating the arrival of Ael on Quon Xi.
 Exceptionally wise and powerfull.
 Mostly ignores events external to the valley.

-An elemental shapeshifter, has transformed herself into an artificial dryad of the valley.

 ----------------